Coaching psychology: Other influences

 Gestalt theory explains that people perceive events around us in a way that conforms to their personal ideas, beliefs and experiences.
 Coachees must be guided in their awareness of their own attitudes and experiences, which shape their perception of the world.
 Concepts in social psychology such as interpersonal influence and compliance emphasise the powerful role that social interactions play in shaping thinking, performance, and behaviour in coachees.
 Cultural psychology assists coaches in facilitating growth and learning in clients from various cultural backgrounds.
 Study of psychopathology may also be important in developing the proper methods of coaching for mentally unhealthy individuals.

 Models

 Coaching psychology has a large number of models and frameworks derived from psychological theories and evidence.
 These models are used in order to guide the practice of coaching psychology and to ensure that coaching is informed by scientifically-proven concepts.

 GROW

 The GROW model is considered one of the most popular behavioural coaching models.
 Its four stages outline the process of problem-solving, goal-setting and improvement of performance.
 The name of each stage varies slightly depending on the source.
+This model has also been expanded upon with the inclusion of TGROW and GROWTH frameworks.